PDF Hitler Volkssturm The Nazi Militia and the Fall of Germany 19441945 Modern War Studies eBook David K Yelton

 The middle of the book is a bit of a dry read, as Yelton gets bogged down in a buffet of statistics.
 But, sticking with the book has its rewards, as Yelton discusses at length the militia's performance in battle toward the end of the war.

 I would highly recommend this book to any student of WW II who would like to know more about the Volkssturm, its origins and performance in battle.
-"Hitler's Volkssturm" makes a welcome addition to any World War II bookshelf.
+"Hitler's Volkssturm" makes a welcome addition to any World War II bookshelf. - More than the battles, the book provides a comprehensive analysis of how

 a bold military vision - fanatical, ideology-driven citizen soldiers defending their homeland - crashed with reality in the last months of the German Empire, such as the bureaucratic turf battles, the high hopes for the inspiring power of Nazi leadership dashed by the people's waning trust in them, the reality of the people preferring to work with the professionalism of regular Army units over propaganda- and ideology-heavy Nazi-centered organizing schemes, and the conflicting notions of fairness in the way people were selected and assigned to various war tasks.
 Many photos capture the cruelly ambiguous situation of the middle-aged and elderly soldiers, their ambivalent attitude toward their deployment, and the contrast between propaganda presentation and battleground realities.
 One can't but feel sympathetic for all those old soldiers many of whom must have also served in WWI, holding their ground with only substandard equipment and training (and fitness), and not much recognized in military history.
 Was interested in the subject since I'm in the similar age-group, and also am attracted to war situations that seem hopeless/pointless to the soldiers, soldiers who soldier on in the face of hopelessness and total skepticism.
 Germany's ally the Japanese Empire also had the same kind of plan for calling into soldier duty about the same age group, and just like Germany, contacted, asked for and got US to recognize their new teenage conscripts as official combattants and not irregular guerillas prior to the battle on Okinawa from April 1945.